-This huge ponderosa pine, the oldest in the Bitterroot National Forest, and at 114 feet in height believed to be the second largest in Montana, stands some distance up the West Fork of the Bitterroot River.
-It was perhaps 600 years old when the Corps of Discovery marched out of Ross Hole and down the main valley to Travelers' Rest.
+his huge ponderosa pine, the oldest in western Montana's Bitterroot National Forest, and at 114 feet in height believed to be the second largest in the state, stands some distance up the West Fork of the Bitterroot River.
+It was perhaps 600 years old when the Corps of Discovery marched out of Ross Hole and down the main river valley to Travelers' Rest.
 To the Salish people it was a landmark and road-sign of great cultural significance for more than 500 years.

 Photo: Bitterroot National Forest